apridos/hax0r/petricantik/patricia_0x02.md

-> please share, comment, and suscribes, because suscribes is free
+> please share, comment, and suscribes, because suscribes is free.
 ***@patriciasibarani***